Laurencvengros/18_Social_Media_API/README.md

 ## Usage

-* This application utilizes all the CRUD functionality to GET/POST/PUT and DELETE data for users, thoughts, friends and reactions.
+* This application utilizes all API the CRUD functionality to GET/POST/PUT and DELETE data for users, thoughts, friends and reactions.
 Below demonstartes in detail the functionality the API has.

-1. USER API ROUTES
+1. ### USER API ROUTES

     * GET all users ``` /api/users ```